Neeraj1005/landing-page-scrimba-course/README.md

-## This project based on scrimba platform
+## This project is taken from scrimba course